 - Define their ring groups.
 This is important for reporting purposes, and to ensure that the right agents have access to performing calls from the number(s).

 In case you need to cancel your porting process, please ensure that is done with, at least, two business days of advance notice of the porting date.
 To cancel your order, Talkdesk will need to inform every carrier partner involved, and that can take time according to the timezone and business days of each party.
 You can also inform your current carrier directly to ensure the numbers are not released.

 Why was my port request rejected?

-The majority of numbers are portable, however, there are some common reasons why a port request may be rejected by the losing provider.
+The majority of numbers are portable, however, there are some common reasons why the losing provider may reject a port request.
 In almost all cases, the rejections can be solved by contacting the current carrier and getting the correct and necessary information.